aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-notebook-operations/convert-notebook-to-flattened-pdf/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Flatten PDF from OneNote Notebook – Aspose.Note
+# How to Flatten a Document from a OneNote Notebook

 ## Introduction